scottyscripts/scottyscripts.github.io/_posts/2019-05-28-bash-configuration-and-customization.md

 ## .bash_profile

 This script is automatically executed for login shells.
-This means that it will run any time a shell is created by logging in.
+This means that the code it contains will run any time a shell is created by logging in.

 ### Um...
 What's a Login Shell?